 All five of the following academic conditions must be met to retain admission to CPDG for the respective summer quarter.
-If any conditions are not met, then the student will no longer be a participant in the Early Assurance Program and will be encouraged to apply to MWU CPDG via the traditional application process (i.e. complete a full PharmCAS application, interview again, etc.).
+If any conditions are not met, then the student will be encouraged to apply to MWU CPDG via the traditional application process (i.e. complete a full PharmCAS application, interview again, etc.).

 All pre-pharmacy prerequisite courses must be completed at the affiliated college or university within a two-year period for Track 1 students, and within two years upon acceptance into the Early Assurance Program for Track 2 students.
 (All courses must be completed by end of spring semester just before transition into CPDG.)
 Refer to the appropriate required coursework for a particular affiliated college or university.